AliSajid/variant-forge/CONTRIBUTING.md

 - Open an [Issue](https://github.com/${gh_user}/${project-name}/issues/new).
 - Provide as much context as you can about what you're running into.
-- Provide project and platform versions (`rustc -V`, etc), depending on what seems relevant.
+- Provide project and platform versions (`rustc -V`, etc.), depending on what seems relevant.

 We then take care of the issue as soon as possible.